- Jobs & student projects

 Science LinX topical news item (Dutch and English).

-Diederik Perdok from our NanoScience Top Master Program will start per 1 Sept.
-2013 as a PhD student on a very new project on electron spin dynamics in organic materials based on small molecules or polymers (collaboration within the Zernike Institute with the groups of Broer, Havenith and Loi).
+The team starts a new project on electron spin dynamics in organic materials based on small molecules or polymers (collaboration within the Zernike Institute with the groups of Broer, Havenith and Loi).

 13 July 2012: